Log in or register to save completed lessons.

 In Turkish, compound nouns, also known as nominal compounds are formed when two or more nouns are used together to form a single phrase that acts like a noun.
 In these phrases, the last word in the phrase is modified or described by the other words in the phrase.
 While English does not mark these kinds of phrases with any special word ending, most compound nouns in Turkish are marked with the compound noun ending.
 To make this ending, add a single i type vowel (i, ı, u or ü) to the end of the last word in the phrase.
 If the last word ends in a vowel, however, you must add an “s” to the end of the word before adding the i-type vowel.

-DİKKAT! ÖLÜM TEHLİKE
+DİKKAT! ÖLÜM TEHLİKESİ

 WARNING!
 DANGER OF DEATH (literally “death danger”)

-Bebek sandalyesi (High chair)
+Bebek sandalyesi

 High chair (literally “baby chair”)

-Atatürk Caddesi (Ataturk Street)
+Atatürk Caddesi

 Atatürk Street

-Ankara İli (Ankara province)
+Ankara İli

 The Province of Ankara

-Kol saati (Wristwatch)
+Kol saati

 Wristwatch